-- a. presented the draft work programme for 2019/20 as detailed at Appendix A of her report - b. advised that the work programme for the Community Leadership Committee was put forward annually for approval by Council; the work programme was then regularly updated throughout the year in consultation with the Community Leadership Committee and its Chair - reported that items had been scheduled in accordance with the existing work programme and officers' guidance regarding the meetings at which the most a) the Chair and Vice Chair to scope a work programme for next municipal year and present at the next meeting for comments.

-- up-to-date information could be reported to the committee; the work programme also included the list of portfolio holders under scrutiny - d. requested any relevant comments or suggestions to the proposed work programme for 2019/20.
+- a. presented the draft work programme for 2019/20 as detailed at Appendix A of her report - b. advised that the work programme for the Community Leadership Committee was put forward annually for approval by Council; the work programme was then regularly updated throughout the year in consultation with the Community Leadership Committee and its Chair - c. reported that items had been scheduled in accordance with the existing work programme and officers' guidance regarding the meetings at which the most up-to-date information could be reported to the committee; the work programme also included the list of portfolio holders under scrutiny d. requested any relevant comments or suggestions to the proposed work programme for 2019/20.